Privacy in Australian law

+Australian courts have historically been reluctant to recognise a standalone cause of action for invasion of privacy, most notably in Australian Broadcasting Corporation v Lenah Game Meats Pty Ltd, where the High Court declined to confirm the existence of such a tort, while leaving open the possibility that it might develop in the future.
+As a result, individuals seeking redress for privacy intrusions must generally rely on indirect causes of action, such as breach of confidence, defamation, trespass, nuisance, or intentional infliction of harm, none of which are designed primarily to protect privacy interests.

+In 2025, Australian privacy law underwent a significant reform with the introduction of a statutory cause of action for serious invasions of privacy added under the Privacy Act 1988(cth).
+For the first time, individuals in Australia gained a direct legal right to sue another person or organisation for serious invasions of their privacy, without needing to rely solely on indirect causes of action such as breach of confidence or equitable remedies.

 What is privacy?

 There is no statutory definition of privacy in Australia.
 The Australian Law Reform Commission (ALRC) was given a reference to review Australian privacy law in 2006.
 During that review it considered the definition of privacy in 2007 in its Discussion paper 72.
 In it, the ALRC found there is no "precise definition of universal application" of privacy; instead it conducted the inquiry considering the contextual use of the term "privacy".

 In reaching that conclusion, the ALRC began by considering the concept of privacy:

 "It has been suggested that privacy can be divided into some separate, but related concepts: